Kiwi Pilgrimages

 On this pilgrimage more time will be spent in the cemetery itself.
 You will be shown some of its notable graves and its now unusual denominational layout.
 This comes from the era when it was safely assumed that the majority of people had some Christian faith.
 There was a small area for non-believers and other faiths.
 It is hard to conceive a cemetery being laid out in this way today.

 The pilgrimage will be concluded with drinks at the Halifax Institute.
 Walking notes will be sent to those participating.
-Booking is essential.
-Phone Greg Smith 09 524-2926
+For more information, please contact Greg Smith 524 2926 or email:

 St Georges Epsom